Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

-From a practical perspective, the user and item embeddings learned from the side information and knowledge involving users and items are reusable and possibly optimal to the preservation and reconstruction of the original patterns in the information; thus can substantially carry the properties of users and items as well as their indirect hidden relations, in which case the embeddings as a supplement to those learned from user-item interactions enables the alleviation of the cold start problem by building relations between ever non-interacted user-item pairs and the sparsity problem by uncovering more hidden relations between sparsely connected user-item pairs in the recommendation.
+From a practical perspective, the embeddings of users and items learned from side information and knowledge related to users and items are reusable and are possibly optimal for preserving and reconstructing the original graph representations.
+In that case, they could intrinsically carry the properties of users and items as well as the hidden relations between users (since the embeddings of edges can be derived from the embeddings of their endpoints through some calculations).
+Resorting to combing these embeddings as a supplement with those learned from user-item interactions, enriched information can be employed in recommendation, which contributes to alleviating the cold start problem by building relations between ever non-interacted user-item pairs and the sparsity problem by uncovering more hidden relations between sparsely connected user-item pairs.
+As an overview, categorized by different recommendation tasks, the graph embedding-based recommendation methods retrospected in this article are summarized in Tab.~\ref{a_comparison_of_graph_embedding_based_recommendation}, including their respective pros, cons and recent focus.

-The recommendation models based on graph embedding techniques retrospected in this article are summarized in Tab.~\ref{a_comparison_of_graph_embedding_based_recommendation} by different categories.
+In practice, the applications of graph embedding techniques are not only throughout recommender systems but far outside it as well \cite{choudhary2021survey}, like knowledge graph completion, question answering and query expansion.